jG-codeR13/Chat/README.md

 - Users can see the pitches other people have posted.

-- Users can svote on the pitch they liked and give it a downvote or upvote.

-- Users can sign in to leave a comment.

 - Users can register on the website.

 - Users can receive a welcoming email once they sign up.

-- Users can view the pitches they have created in their profile page..

-- Users can comment on the different pitches and leave feedback.

 - Users can submit a pitch in any category.